Balajibalu19/react-product-catalog/README.md

 - Node.js and npm installed.

 ### Steps to Run the Application Locally:
 1. Clone the repository:
    git clone https://github.com/Balajibalu19/react-product-catalog

-2. Go to the project folder
+2. Go to the project folder:
    cd product-catalog

 3. Install dependencies:
    npm install

 4. Run the server: